-As that from the vaults of the Rhine; OCTOBER, 1926 The Amphibious House Boat (Continued from page 29) There are bird houses in the garden, too.
-Little swinging ones for the wrens, an apartment for the Flickers and scarlet tanagers, cardinals and goldfinch love to visit the garden.
+REMEMBERING that Dempsey did the slacker's bit one year I would leap in joy unspeakable and give a mighty cheer If this message from the ringside would be broadcast o'er the land-"Our Marine has landed quickly, situation's well in hand."
+The Amphibious House Boat (Continued from page 29) There are bird houses in the garden, too.
+Little swinging ones for the wrens, an apartment for the martins, and a rustic log cabin high up on a tall pole for the swallows.
+Dozens of times a day the elder swallows change places in the nest, swooping and wheeling and circling away over the water.
+When one bird goes into the house, there is a second of vacancy at the front door, then a pert blue-black head appears in the round entrance, its bright bead eyes peering watchfully around the garden with a manner for all the world like that of a matron in a front porch rocking chair.
+Flickers and scarlet tanagers, cardinals and gold-finch love to visit the garden.
 Sometimes a shrewd old kingfisher perches for a while on the peaked roof of the boat house, until he shoots obliquely down to the water that holds his quarry.
-Sap-suckers and redheaded woodpeckers come calling, too, with the cat- Within the House Boat, now that it has partly come up on land, is a fireplace, a complete plumbing system. electric lights, a gas range and hot water heater.
+Sap-suckers and redheaded woodpeckers come calling, too, with the catbirds and song sparrows and robins that are the commoner birds of the field.
+Within the House Boat, now that it has partly come up on land, is a fireplace, a complete plumbing system, electric lights, a gas range and hot water heater.
 It is still a tiny house, compactly furnished with comfort and economy of space at the same time.
-The miniature galley, with every utensil securely anchored by bracket or screw or cleat, is reminiscent of stormy On the lake side of the living room is one big window, with a box beneath it. an elongated window seat with a padded cushion.
-The fireplace opposite is for chill days in spring and fall; the big window with its halves swung wide is for midsummer.
+The miniature galley, with every utensil securely anchored by bracket or screw or cleat, is reminiscent of stormy days on the lake.
+On the lake side of the living room is one big window, with a box beneath it. an elongated window seat with a padded cushion.
+The fireplace opposite is for chill days in spring and fall; the big window with its lalves swung wide is for midsummer.
 For summer, likewise, is the deck outside, where the porch swing invites leisure, where Connie was tempted to the first visualization of herself with the ukulele, waxing melodius under the stars.
-House Boat.
+There is no other name for this retreat than the House Boat.
 It has no need for hopeful titles like "Kill Kare Kottage," "Bide-a-Wee" or "Thisldu."
-It was built for a purpose, without any enormous expenditure; but it has become such a place as makes one who appreciates a truly simple life, away from master bedrooms and the ministrations of servants, think of synonyms for "peace," of quiet and restfulness, the repose of intelligent minds.
-The House Boat, it must always be emphasized, is a simple dwelling, but it holds the affection of its owner and it gives the lie to discontent
+It was built for a purpose, without any enormous expenditure; but it has become such a place as makes one who appreciates a truly simple life, away from master bedrooms and the ministrations of servants, think of synonyms for "peace," of quiet and restfulness, the repose of inte!ligent minds.
+The House Boat, it must always be emphasized, is a simple dwelling, but it holds the affection of its owner and it gives the lie to discontent.